Ioniqe/Ioniqe/README.md

 ## Hi there 👋
-Give me coffee and I'll build you stuff  ☕️
+Gimme coffee and I'll build you stuff  ☕️

 ## 💻 Tech Stack
 <div align="center">